GloryOfNight/udp-relay/README.md

 Peer B -- handhsake packet with guid (1,2,3,4) --->  Relay *creates mapping between Peer A and Peer B*

-// when you starting to receive handhsake packets on peers side, that mean relay is established Peer A -- handhsake packet with guid (1,2,3,4) --->  Relay *Peer A has mapping for Peer B* -- relay packet ---> Peer B Peer B -- handhsake packet with guid (1,2,3,4) --->  Relay *Peer B has mapping for Peer A* -- relay packet ---> Peer A
+// when you starting to receive handhsake packets on peers side, that mean relay is established Peer A -- handhsake packet with guid (1,2,3,4) --->  Relay *Peer A has mapping for Peer B* Peer B -- handhsake packet with guid (1,2,3,4) <---  Relay *Peer A has mapping for Peer B*

+Peer B -- handhsake packet with guid (1,2,3,4) --->  Relay *Peer B has mapping for Peer A* Peer A -- handhsake packet with guid (1,2,3,4) <---  Relay *Peer B has mapping for Peer A*

 // now you can start communication freely via relay.
 // it's crutial to use same socket or bind same port values while you want to utilize relay.